National Highway Traffic Safety Administration, DOT.

 c.
 Use the Internet and other electronic mechanisms to efficiently distribute and share information generated from the linked data.

-5. Promote collaboration between the owners and users of the state/area-wide data to facilitate data linkage and applications for linked data.
+5. Promote collaboration between the owners and users of the state/area-wide data to facilitate data linkage and state-specific applications for linked data.

 a.
 Establish a state/area-wide CODES collaborative network.

 (2) Convene a CODES Advisory Group consisting of the CODES Board of Directors and other stakeholders interested in the use of linked data to support highway safety, injury control, EMS, etc. The CODES Advisory Group will be informed of the results of the data linkage, application of the data for decision-making, the quality of the state/area-wide data for linkage and the quality of the linked data for analysis.
-The CODES Advisory Group shall meet twice a year.
+The CODES Advisory Group shall meet in person twice a year.

 b.
 Promote coordination of the various stakeholders through use of the Internet, teleconferencing, joint meetings, and other mechanisms to ensure frequent communication among all parties to minimize the expense of travel.